spencerbraun/stats_notes/CS161/Algorithm-Examples-and-Strategies.md

 2. Return subarray with an element comprising n/2 of the subarray.
 By top level, with have majority element
 3. log(n) levels, $O(n)$ comparisons at each level.
 Total $O(nlogn), \,T(n) = 2T(\frac{n}{2}) + O(n)$

+### Integer Multiplication - Exam 1

+* Idea: n positive integers of k digits each, want to compute their product
+* Key Idea: Karatsuba computes products between two integers, divide and conquer karatsuba

+1. Partition the array into two sub arrays with n/2 integers each.
+2. As the combine step, multiply the sub-products using Karatsuba
+3. Run time for Karatsuba is $O(n^{log(3)})$.
+Product of two k-digit integers has ~2k digits.
+Product of n k-digit numbers has O(nk) digits.
+Recursion $T(n,k) = 2T(n/2,k) + O((nk)^{log(3)})$.
+By Master method get $O((nk)^{log(3)})$ total run time

+### Batch Statistics - Exam 1

+* Idea: input n large numbers and k distinct ranks for k < n.
+Output the $r_jth$ smallest of the n integers for j in {1,...,k}
+* Key Idea: This is the lightbulb problem - making pivot comparisons between two groups.

+1. Find median integer using select algorithm.
+Split integers relative to pivot.
+2. Split ranks based on comparison to rank of median.
+3. Recurse separately on ranks and integers greater than pivot and those less than pivot.
+4. Runs in $O(nlog(k))$.
+Log(k) depth to recursion since we halve the size of R at each iteration.
+Work at each level is O(n + k) = O(n).

 ## Randomized

 ### Collinear Lines on a Plane